scikit-hep/awkward/docs-sphinx/user-guide/what-is-an-awkward-array.md

 +++

-They look like lists:
+They look like NumPy arrays:

 ```{code-cell} ipython3
 ak.Array([1, 2, 3])
 ```

-They can contain sub-lists:
+Like NumPy, they can have multiple dimensions:

 ```{code-cell} ipython3
 ak.Array([